verhovsky/books-futures-explained/src/0_0_Introduction.md

 The goal is to get a better understanding of `Futures` by implementing a toy `Reactor`, a very simple `Executor` and our own `Futures`.

-We'll start off solving a small problem without `Futures`, `Wakers` or async/await and then gradually adapt our example so it implements all these concepts, and can be solved using the executor provided by both `tokio` and `async_str`.
+We'll start off a bit untraditionally.
+Instead of deferring some of the details about what's special about futures in Rust we try to tackle that head on first.
+We'll be as brief as possible, but as thorough as needed.
+I findt that implementing and understanding `Futures` is a lot easier then.
+Actually, most questions will be answered up front.

+We'll end up with futures that can run an any executor like `tokio` and `async_str`.

 In the end I've made some reader excercises you can do if you want to fix some of the most glaring ommissions and shortcuts we took and create a slightly better